Myhill-Nerode Theorem for Higher-Dimensional Automata: Higher-dimensional automata and their languages

 \begin{example} One-dimensional HDAs $X$ are standard automata.
 Cells in $X[\emptyset]$ are states, cells in $X[a]$ for $a\in \Sigma$ are $a$-labelled transitions.
 Face maps $\delta_a^0$ and $\delta_a^1$ attach source and target states to transitions.
 In contrast to ordinary automata we allow start and accept \emph{transitions} instead of merely states, so languages of such automata may contain not only words but also ``words with interfaces''.
 In any case, at most one event is active at any point in time, so the event order is unnecessary. \end{example}

-\begin{example} Figure \ref{fig:abcube} shows an HDA both as a combinatorial object (left) and in a more geometric realisation (right).
-We write isomorphism classes of losets as lists of labels and omit the set braces in $\delta_{\{a\}}^0$ etc. \end{example}
+\begin{example} Figure \ref{fig:abcube} shows a two-dimensional HDA $X$ both as a combinatorial object (left) and in a more geometric realisation (right).
+We write isomorphism classes of conclists as lists of labels and omit the set braces in $\delta_{\{a\}}^0$ etc. $X$ has four zero-dimensional cells, or states, displayed in grey on the left; four one-dimensional transitions, two labelled $a$ and displayed in red and two labelled $b$ and shown in green; and one two-dimensional cell displayed in yellow. \end{example}

 An \emph{HDA-map} between HDAs $X$ and $Y$ is a function $f: X\to Y$ that preserves structure: types of cells ($\ev_Y\circ f=\ev_X$), face maps ($f(\delta^\nu_A(x))=\delta^\nu_A(f(x))$) and start/accept cells ($f(\bot_X)\subseteq \bot_Y$, $f(\top_X)\subseteq \top_Y$).
 Similarly, a precubical map is a function that preserves the first two of these three.
 HDAs and HDA-maps form a category, as do precubical sets and precubical maps.